datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 <a name="build-steps"></a>
 ## Build steps - optional

-If you elect to build the plugin from Go modules in our GitHub repo, follow these steps.
+To *optionally* build the plugin from Go modules in our GitHub repo, follow these steps.
 Otherwise, you can use the provided binary.

 1. Build the plugin: